 New Zealand destinations

-Aroha Island offers bush cottage, lodge accommodation and a sheltered beachside campground in a 12 ha nature and bird sanctuary.
+Aroha Island offers bush cottage, lodge accommodation and sheltered beachside or bush campgrounds in a 12 ha nature and bird sanctuary.
 The Island is connected to the mainland by a causeway and is only 12km north-east of Kerikeri in the Bay of Islands.

-North Island Brown Kiwi use Aroha Island as their wild habitat home and guests have the opportunity to hear and see them at night either on a guided or self guided walk (November to July).
+North Island Brown Kiwi use Aroha Island as their wild habitat home and guests have the opportunity to hear and see them at night when staying on the island.
 Other rare birds also live and visit Aroha Island.

-Aroha Island offers a delightful setting for weddings and other functions and provides an inspiring venue for retreats, seminars and conferences.
+Aroha Island offers a delightful setting for special functions and provides an inspiring venue for retreats, seminars and conferences.
 The Visitor Centre can also be used for various kinds of community meetings.

 Travelbug comments are verified.
 Your comment will only appear if you have had a confirmed booking with the business provider via Travelbug (use the same email address that you booked with).
 Refer to our comments terms and conditions for more information